owncloud/ocis/services/antivirus/README.md

 # Antivirus Service

-The `antivirus` service is responsible for scanning files for viruses
+The `antivirus` service is responsible for scanning files for viruses.

 ## Configuration

 ### Antivirus Scanner Type

-The antivirus service currently supports `icap` and `clamav` as antivirus scanners.
-Use `ANTIVIRUS_SCANNER_TYPE` to configure this.
-Note that configuration depends heavily on chosen antivirus scanner.
-See Enviroment Variable descriptions for details.
+The antivirus service currently supports [icap](https://tools.ietf.org/html/rfc3507) and [clamav](http://www.clamav.net/index.html) as antivirus scanners.
+The `ANTIVIRUS_SCANNER_TYPE` environment variable is used to select the scanner.
+The detailed configuration for each scanner heavily depends on the scanner type selected.
+See the environment variables for more details.

+  -   For `icap`, only scanners using the `X-Infection-Found` header are currently supported.
+  -   For `clamav` only local sockets can currently be configured.

 ### Maximum Scan size

-Since several factors might make need necessary to limit the maximum filesize the `antivirus` service has an option to set a max scan size.
-Use `ANTIVIRUS_MAX_SCAN_SIZE` to scan only that amount of bytes of a file.
-Obviously it is recommended to set this as high as possible, but several factors (scanner type and version, bandwith and performance issues, ...) might force to set this to a certain filesize.
+Several factors can make it necessary to limit the maximum filesize the antivirus service will use for scanning.
+Use the `ANTIVIRUS_MAX_SCAN_SIZE` environment variable to scan only a given amount of bytes.
+Obviously it is recommended to scan the whole file, but several factors like scanner type and version, bandwith, performance issues, etc. might make a limit necessary.

 ### Infected File Handling

-The `antivirus` service allows three different ways of handling infected files.
-Those can be set via the `ANTIVIRUS_INFECTED_FILE_HANDLING` envvar:
+The antivirus service allows three different ways of handling infected files.
+Those can be set via the `ANTIVIRUS_INFECTED_FILE_HANDLING` environment variable:

-  -   `delete` (default): Infected files will be deleted immediately.
-Further postprocessing is cancelled.
+  -   `delete`: (default): Infected files will be deleted immediately, further postprocessing is cancelled.
-  -   `abort`: Infected files will be kept.
-Further postprocessing is cancelled.
+  -   `abort`:  (advanced option): Infected files will be kept, further postprocessing is cancelled.
 Files can be manually retrieved and inspected by an admin.
-(Advanced option)
+To identify the file for further investigation, the antivirus service logs the abort/infected state including the file ID.
+The file is located in the `storage/users/uploads` folder of the ocis data directory and persists until it is manually deleted by the admin via the [Manage Unfinished Uploads](https://doc.owncloud.com/ocis/next/deployment/services/s-list/storage-users.html#manage-unfinished-uploads) command.
-  -   `continue`: Infected files will be marked as infected but postprocessing continues normally.
-Note: Infected Files are not prevented from download.
-Risk of spreading viruses.
-(Obviously not recommended)
+  -   `continue`:  (obviously not recommended): Infected files will be marked via metadata as infected but postprocessing continues normally.
+Note: Infected Files are moved to their final destination and therefore not prevented from download which includes the risk of spreading viruses.

+In all cases, a log entry is added declaring the infection and handling method and a notification via the `userlog` service sent.

+### Scanner Inaccessability

+In case a scanner is not accessible by the antivirus service like a network outage, service outage or hardware outage, the antivirus service uses the `abort` case for further processing, independent of the actual setting made.
+In any case, an error is logged noting the inaccessability of the scanner used.

 ## Operation Modes

-The `antivirus` service can scan files during postprocessing. `on demand` scanning will be added in the future.
+The antivirus service can scan files during `postprocessing`. `on demand` scanning is currently not available and might be added in a future release.

 ### Postprocessing

-Note: Needs to be configured via the [postprocessing service](https://github.com/owncloud/ocis/tree/master/services/postprocessing)

-The `antivirus` service will scan files during postprocessing.
-It listens for a postprocessing step called `"virusscan"`
+The antivirus service will scan files during postprocessing.
+It listens for a postprocessing step called `"virusscan"`.
+This step can be added in the environment variable `POSTPROCESSING_STEPS`.
+Read the documentation of the [postprocessing service](https://github.com/owncloud/ocis/tree/master/services/postprocessing) for more details.

-### On Demand

-On demand scanning is currently not supported